plkpiotr/design-patterns/README.md

 ## <a name="decorator">Decorator</a> [structural] [&#8657;](#list)

-Decorator allows you to add a new functionality to an existing class.
+Decorator allows you to add a new functionality to existing classes by wrapping the original code.

 #### UML diagram: